magento/devdocs/guides/v2.1/config-guide/solr/solr-magento.md

 		The following figure shows an example.<br />
 		<img src="{{ site.baseurl }}/common/images/solr_refresh-cache.png" width="600px">

-To clean the cache using the command line, use the <a href="{{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cache.html#config-cli-subcommands-cache-clean">`magento cache:clean`</a> command.
+To clean the cache using the command line, use the [`magento cache:clean`]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cache.html#config-cli-subcommands-cache-clean) command.

 To reindex using the command line:

-1. Log in to your Magento server as, or switch to, the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a>.
+1. Log in to your Magento server as, or switch to, the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
 2. Enter the following command to reindex all indexers:

 		php <your Magento install dir>/bin magento indexer:reindex